 It is unclear at this stage whether Catalina 10.15.1, released in beta form on Friday to developers, has resolved this issue.
 In the meantime, anyone who relies on Apple’s Mail App is strongly advised not to upgrade to macOS Catalina.
 Also Tsai posts on this discussion “Of course, it’s good to make backups anyway.”

 What do you do if you do not have a Time Machine backup?

 If you need Apple’s Mail Recovered and do not a a Time Machine backup you will need data recovery.
+Also remember some times insurance will pay to get your data back.
 I offer support for macOS including Catalina and help recovering and restoring Apple’s Mail App.

 Several people have reported lost or blank e-mail messages after updating macOS to Catalina.
 Some users have even reported losing as many as 50,000 mail messages on Apple’s official forums.
 Users are reporting restoring a Time Machine back-up from within Mail, crashes the Mail application.